zach-oliver/pymadeeasy/README.md

 - [Markdown Guide](https://www.markdownguide.org/basic-syntax) is the guide I used for this README.md
 - [pipenv](https://pipenv.readthedocs.io/en/latest/) is a tool used setup and manage your development environment

-## Tools Used
-- [PyCharm](https://www.jetbrains.com/pycharm/promo/anaconda/) I'm currently this trying out
-- [Anaconda](https://www.anaconda.com/distribution/) is what I'm most familiar with to date and what I used to build [ref](https://github.com/zach-oliver/ref)
-- [Sublime](https://www.sublimetext.com/) I use as a general text editor until I find the best IDE and dev environment management solution
-- [Homebrew](https://brew.sh/) is a package manager for OS X. I used this to install pipenv